-2.4.8 Site Based Workzone Traffic Management Designer (TMD) Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.
+Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/TFQ.

-For complex urban or rural projects where specified in the contract, a site based Traffic Management Designer (TMD) shall be provided for the period of works when road users are guided by Temporary Traffic Management (TTM) on site.
+For complex urban or rural projects where specified in the contract, a site based Traffic Management Designer (TMD) must be provided for the period of works when road users are guided by Temporary Traffic Management (TTM) on site.
 Such TTM guidance includes but is not limited to detours, lane closures, use of portable traffic control devices, pedestrian management, and all times when works are occurring under traffic.

 The onsite TMD will allow for reactive changes required on complex worksites, and will reduce delays to works for TTM requirements.
-For complex urban projects the TMD shall be available to be onsite within 1 hour for any requirement.
-For complex rural projects located further than 1 hour from where the TMD is based, the TMD shall be available at all times while works are in progress.
+For complex urban projects the TMD must be available to be onsite within 1 hour for any requirement.
+For complex rural projects located further than 1 hour from where the TMD is based, the TMD must be available at all times while works are in progress.

-The TMD shall be available to monitor the site when works are not in progress during aftercare TTM installations, to ensure TTM measures are adequate and that traffic control devices are correctly positioned.
+The TMD must be available to monitor the site when works are not in progress during aftercare TTM installations, to ensure TTM measures are adequate and that traffic control devices are correctly positioned.
 Take rectification action if there are any aspects which compromise safety.
-The TMD shall be available to be onsite within 1 hour for any requirement for both complex urban or rural works.
+The TMD must be available to be onsite within 1 hour for any requirement for both complex urban or rural works.

-The Contractor shall submit the names of their nominated representatives for the project in the Traffic Management Plan (TMP).
+The Contractor must submit the names of their nominated representatives for the project in the Traffic Management Plan (TMP).
 Provide details of work history, experience and qualifications of the TMD representative/s.

 Hold Point - Obtain approval from the Superintendent before making any substitution of staff listed by the Contractor.
-The Contractor shall provide to the Superintendent details of the proposed substitute staff including work history, experience and qualifications of the TMD representative/s, and any other relevant information.
+The Contractor must provide to the Superintendent details of the proposed substitute staff including work history, experience and qualifications of the TMD representative/s, and any other relevant information.

-2.4.9 Traffic Pilot Vehicle - Resealing Works
+2.4.5 Traffic Pilot Vehicle